kkmallela/lib_mgmt_sys/README.md

 # lib_mgmt_sys
-This is our repo to collaborate for code commits
+This is our repo to collaborate for code commits Install git for windows or linux whichever OS you use for your dev environment git config --global user.email <your_email>@gmail.com git config --global user.name <your name>

 To use the repo please follow the steps:
 1. clone the repo
    git clone https://github.com/kkmallela/lib_mgmt_sys.git